 Kuhn, Fresh Vision for the Muslim World, 199.

 Kuhn, Fresh Vision for the Muslim World, 200.

 Brand, “As Far as the East Is from the West: Islam, Holy War, and the Possibility of Rapprochement” in SBJT, 8.

 James D. Chancellor, “Islam and Violence,” in SBTS, 47.
 Although some might see historical precedent in the Hashshashin.

-Takfir “has its closest analogue in the Christian concept of example-communication in which fellow Muslims strip co-religionists of their Islamic status providing theological sanction for their killing” (Anthony N. Celso , “Jihadist Organizational Failure and Regeneration: The Transcendental Role of Takfiri Violence,” 5).
+Takfir “has its closest analogue in the Christian concept of ex-communication in which fellow Muslims strip co-religionists of their Islamic status providing theological sanction for their killing” (Anthony N. Celso , “Jihadist Organizational Failure and Regeneration: The Transcendental Role of Takfiri Violence,” 5).